halvion/Sign-lator2/README.md

 # Sign-lator v2.0

-This is an implementation of k-means clustering with ORB & SIFT Keypoint Descriptors
+This is an implementation of cnn classification with ORB & SIFT Keypoint Descriptors